cbs9md/Portfolio---Native-iOS/README.md

 # Cardinal

 Cardinal is a mental math game I am developing with pure SwiftUI.
-I hope to deploy it to this App Store in October 2025.
+I hope to deploy it to the App Store in October 2025.

 <p align="leading">